nkcs-iclab/linglong/README.md

 - Publish LingLong-317M model and LingLong-317M-Chat model to the Hugging Face model hub.
 - Add a fast tokenizer for LingLong.
 The fast tokenizer is backed by the Hugging Face tokenizers library.
 - Add more special tokens.
+- The `mcpt_tf` package is no longer required when converting models between PyTorch and Transformers.

 ### 0.10